tinymce/tinymce-docs/demo/editor-dfree.md

 ## Live example

-This example shows you how to use TinyMCE's Distraction-free editor.
+This example shows you how to use {{site.productname}}'s Distraction-free editor.

 {% include codepen.html id="editor-dfree" %}